Human Rights Day 2018

 Therefore, IFLA will be working, both on 10 December and in the days before, to talk about the relationship between libraries and human rights.
 A series of posts on the Policy and Advocacy Blog is looking at individual articles throughout the week, and we will publish a video and statement on the day itself.

-We are also looking for examples of how libraries and library associations around the world are celebrating the anniversary (please send your examples to esmeralda.moscatelli[at]ifla.org!).
-Don't forget our guide, published earlier this year, on how you can get invovled.
+We are also looking for examples of how libraries and library associations around the world are celebrating the anniversary (please send your examples to firstname.lastname@example.org!).
+Don’t forget our guide, published earlier this year, on how you can get involved.

 Finally, and we have produced a poster that you can download, print, and use to show your commitment and start conversations.